Key takeaways

 Common ingredients in GLP-1 patches

-Most GLP-1 patches or weight loss patches contain a mix of herbs and stimulants, often the same ingredients found in pills and other supplements that are marketed as appetite suppressants or fat burners, Dr. Davila says.
-However, most of these ingredients have only been studied in pill or capsule form, not as patches.
+Most products marketed as GLP-1 patches or weight loss patches contain a mix of herbs and stimulants, often the same ingredients found in pills and other supplements marketed as appetite suppressants or fat burners, Dr. Davila says.

-In fact, there’s little to no evidence that the skin effectively delivers these ingredients to your body, Dr. Davila says.
+Many of these ingredients haven’t been studied or proven effective for weight loss at all.
+Even those with some research backing them have primarily been studied in pill form.
+Dr. Davila says there’s little to no evidence that the skin effectively delivers these ingredients into the body.
 Still, many of these compounds continue to appear in weight loss products of all kinds.

 With that in mind, here are some of the most common ingredients found in weight loss patches.